 This page is particularly dedicated to wellbeing for clergy and their families.
 For information more generally on mental health and wellbeing please visit this page.

 The Diocese of Chichester is committed to promoting and sustaining the Wellbeing of our clergy and their families.
-Nicola Canham, Head of Wellbeing for Clergy and their Families (WCF), is a part-time member of staff and is employed by the DOC to provide the WCF services for clergy and their families.
+Nicola Canham, Head of Wellbeing for Clergy and their Families (WCF), is employed by the DOC to provide the WCF services for clergy and their families.
 We provide Reflective Practice Groups (RPG’s), counselling for clergy, couples and families, de-briefing sessions for clergy after a traumatic event, psychoeducational groups eg anxiety and depression, stress management and wellbeing activities eg. Christian mindfulness.

 What happens in an Reflective Practice Group (RPG)?